dpirrott/FridgeMate-V1/README.md

 Users will also have the option to change their passwords from the profile page via the "Change Password" button.
 After clicking the button, a modal form pops up with three fields (Old password, New password, Confirm new password).
 The requirement for the old password is due to the fact that the user could've accidentaly left his account signed in and someone else may come along trying to change the password.

-A sample profile and settings page can be found below
+A sample profile, edit profile and change password page can be found below:

 | Sample profile page | Edit profile page | Change password |
 | :---: | :---: | :---: |